-This document is intended to provide educators, staff, and leaders at Western University with information and context relevant to the observation the National Day of Truth and Reconciliation (NDTR).
-This year, the Western University has designated Friday, September 29 as a non-instructional day to observe the National Day for Truth and Reconciliation on campus.
+This document is intended to provide educators, staff, and leaders at Western University with information and context relevant to the observation NDTR as well as furthering the work of Reconciliation year-round.
+Western University has designated Monday, September 30 as a non-instructional day to observe the National Day for Truth and Reconciliation on campus.